davidbalbert/roughcut/README.md

 ## Motivation

-I like strange loops, languages that are mostly written in themselves, and building things out of smaller things.
-Roughcut is an experiment that lets me play with these ideas.
+I'd never written a proper language before, so I decided to try.
+This is my first attempt.
 I also wanted to get a better understanding of macros, so Roughcut has those too.

 ## Design goals